StairwayB/pundit_roles/README.md

 ```

 * **Important!** The `:guest` role is exclusionary by default, meaning it cannot be merged
 with other roles.
-It is also the first role that is evaluated, and if the @user is a `:guest`, it will return the guest
+It is also the first role that is evaluated, and if the user is a `:guest`, it will return the guest
 attributes if `:guest` is allowed, or raise `PunditNotAuthorized` if not.
 Do **NOT** overwrite the `:guest` role, that can lead to unexpected side effects.